 After I wake up, I check my Dark Sky app.
 Dark Sky is a beautifully visualized, really accurate, and user-friendly weather app.
 I set it up to send me a detailed twenty-four-hour weather outlook every morning so that I can prepare for the day in advance.
 If the app projects it’s going to be a colder day (in San Diego, if it drops below seventy degrees, everyone bundles up like they’re about to face a blizzard), I know to send the kids off to school with a sweatshirt or jacket.

 It’s at this point I walk to the bathroom to splash some water on my face, brush my teeth, and head downstairs to drink a glass of water.
-From there, I jump into a few exercises I learned thanks to Hal Elrod’s life-changing book, The Miracle Morning (affiliate link – I make a commission if you purchase).
+From there, I jump into a few exercises I learned thanks to Hal Elrod’s life-changing book, The Miracle Morning.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
 I had a great conversation with Hal on SPI 140: Productivity and the Early Morning Routine with Hal Elrod, an episode that resonated with a lot of people.

 And what Hal illustrates in the book still resonates with me.
 Thanks to Hal, I’m reminded of the importance of being consistent with my morning ritual, starting with writing in my Five Minute Journal, which is filled with writing prompts that encourage you to engage with the world in a positive, focused way.
 I do this every morning and it puts me in the right frame of mind to start the day.